hgreyesa/paper_RETC-IARC/README.md

 ## Dataset description report
 The file *RETC20042022-IARC136_report.html* with the dataset description is in the *dataset_descriptor/Result/* path in this repository.
-However we share de python script that reads the anonymized dataset and creates the report.
-The script is availabe in the *dataset_descritor* path.
+However, we share the python script that reads the anonymized dataset and creates the report.
+The script is available in the *dataset_descritor* path.
 You can create the report by following the steps described in the following section.

 ## Create database description

 Requirements:
     * Docker Community Edition: To deploy the creation process
     * Docker compose service
-    * Internet connection: To download the python container image
+    * Internet connection: To download the Python container image

 Download the dataset described in the *dataset_descriptor/datasource/DATASET.txt* file.